imrafaelmerino/json-values/docs/README.md

 a.intersection(b)
 ```
-I'd argue that it's very simple, expressive and concise.
+I'd argue that it's straightforward, expressive, and concise.
 And that plus the fact that it's a persistent
 data structure shows very well the essence of **json-values**.

 That was just a little taste!
-Data generation and validation are extremely important in software.
+Data generation and validation are significant in software.
-If you struggle generating data for your tests, it slows you down and make your tests difficult to develop and maintain
+If you struggle to generate data, it slows down the testing.
 On the other hand, corrupt data can propagate throughout your system and cause a nightmare.
 Errors that blow up in your face
 are way better!
 If you think about it, the definition, validation, and generation of a JSON value could be
-implemented using the same data structure; after all, the three of them are just bindings with different
+implemented using the same data structure; after all, the three are just bindings with different
 elements: values, generators, or specifications.
 Let's check out an example:

 ```